 In Illinois, it is against the law to drive a motor vehicle while under the influence of alcohol or drugs, including prescription medication, and the penalties for offenses of this nature are severe.
 When an officer observes a driver committing any type of traffic offense such as speeding or improper lane usage, the officer may pull the driver over.
 Once the driver approaches the vehicle and smells an odor of an alcoholic beverage, and other signs of impairment, he will ask the driver to step out of the vehicle and begin performing field sobriety tests.
 Getting arrested for driving under the influence of alcohol is always nerve wracking.
-A DUI is a very common offense and it can happen to anyone.
+A DUI case is a very common offense and it can happen to anyone.
 Thankfully, the Illinois Legislature designed a way for individuals charged with their first offense to be able to walk away from the ordeal fairly unscathed without having a revoked driver’s license.
 Subsequent offenders are not quite as lucky.
-The Illinois DUI laws are codified at 625 ILCs 5/11-501 which lays out the different ways a driver can get charged with a DUI along with the potential penalties.
+The Illinois DUI case laws are codified at 625 ILCs 5/11-501 which lays out the different ways a driver can get charged with a DUI case along with the potential penalties.

-First time DUI offenders in Illinois are eligible for a finding of Court Supervision, which is a finding of guilty, but it is not a conviction.
+First time DUI offenders in Chicago, Illinois are eligible for a finding of Court Supervision, which is a finding of guilty, but it is not a conviction.
 Drivers are eligible for Court Supervision only once in their life.
 Without a conviction for a DUI, their licenses will not be revoked, which would eliminate the need for any formal hearings with the Illinois Secretary of State.
 Once you have used up your one supervision, you are no longer legally eligible for it, and you will be faced with a conviction.

 The penalties vary greatly between the first and second offenses for DUIs.